biolab/orange2/docs/widgets/rst/classify/classificationtree.rst

 examples` (more examples give more accuracy and less speed) and the :obj:`Number of neighbours` considered in the estimation.

-If :code:`Binarization` is checked, the values of multivalued attributes are split into two groups (based on the statistics in the particular node) to yield a binary tree.
+If :obj:`Binarization` is checked, the values of multivalued attributes are split into two groups (based on the statistics in the particular node) to yield a binary tree.
 Binarization gets rid of the usual measures' bias towards attributes with more values and is generally recommended.